ahmadawais/Sendy-PHP-API/README.md

 ## Response

-The response of this PHP wrapper is custom built.
+The response of this PHP wrapper is custom-built.
 At the moment, it always returns a PHP Array.
 This array has the `status` of your action and an appropriate `message` in the response.

 - `status` is either `true` or `false`.
 - `message` is based on the type of action being performed